GET THERE BY SCOOTER

 Prices vary by provider but start around $0.24 per minute.
 Eligible residents can apply for discounted fares.

-In the District, you are required to wear a helmet while riding electric mopeds.
-Helmets are also recommended when riding a bike or scooter.
+Helmets are recommended when riding a bike or scooter.

 For more operator information, review the list of dockless vehicle operators here.